Ginger Root (music project): Rikki (2020)

 In March 2020, Ginger Root released "Karaoke", the first single from their third album Rikki, which was originally slated to be released in June 2020, but was later delayed to October of that year due to complications from the COVID-19 pandemic.

 Toaster Music v3, the third iteration of covers from the "Toaster Music" project, was released on Ginger Root's Bandcamp in May 2020.

 On October 23, 2020, Ginger Root released Rikki, which includes the previously released singles "Karaoke", "Out of State", "Le château", and "Why Try" alongside seven new tracks.

 The name of the album Rikki is from the misspelling (as Lew remembers) of the first word of a book titled Tikki Tikki Tembo.

-City Slicker and Nisemono (2021-2022)
+City Slicker and (2021–2022)

-In May 2021, Ginger Root announced via Twitter and Instagram the upcoming release of an EP, titled City Slicker, described by Lew as a soundtrack for the American adaptation of a fictitious 1980's Japanese film, expected to be released August 2021.
+In May 2021, Ginger Root announced via Twitter and Instagram the upcoming release of an EP, titled City Slicker, described by Lew as a soundtrack for the American adaptation of a fictitious 1980s Japanese film, expected to be released August 2021.
 Alongside the announcement, Ginger Root released a single from the EP, titled "Neighbor".
 Another single from the EP, "Loretta", was released in June 2021.

 On July 21, 2021, Ginger Root released the single "Juban District", the name being a reference to the setting of the anime Sailor Moon.
 The album was released as a limited edition product on 2 analog physical formats, which were VHS and cassette tape.
 In November 2021, City Slicker was also released on vinyl through the crowd-funding/pre-sale service Qrates.